How much water or broth should I use when cooking paella rice?

 • Flavor profile: Consider how the liquid will affect the overall flavor of the dish.
 Water is neutral, while broth adds extra flavor.
 Choose the option that complements the other ingredients.

-See also Can I make paella rice with wild rice?
+See also Can I use vegetable broth instead of water for paella rice?

 Another factor to consider when deciding how much water or broth to use in your paella rice recipe is the size of your cooking vessel.
 If you are using a larger pan or pot, you may need to increase the amount of liquid to ensure that the rice cooks evenly and doesn’t dry out.